-25.0 Referral to Children's Social Care
+27.0 Referral to Children's Social Care

-25.1 The DSL will make a referral to children's social care if it is believed that a pupil is suffering or is at risk of suffering significant harm.
+27.1 The DSL will make a referral to children's social care if it is believed that a pupil is suffering or is at risk of suffering significant harm.
 The pupil (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child.

-25.2 Referrals to services regarding concerns about a child or family typically fall into three categories:
+27.2 Referrals to services regarding concerns about a child or family typically fall into three categories:

-- Early Help Services - Child in need Section 17 (Children Act 1989) referrals - Child protection Section 47 (Children Act 1989) referrals

-25.3 Safeguarding referrals should be made to local authority's Multi Agency Safeguarding Hub (MASH) via the referral form and copied to the local authority's Schools Safeguarding Coordinator.
-Prior to any referral form being sent to social care, there should be a verbal consultation with the MASH social worker or manager, by calling the duty desk (see Appendix Three for local authority and other agency contacts), to ensure that making a referral is an appropriate action.
+- Early Help Services - Child in need Section 17 (Children Act 1989) referrals - Child protection Section 47 (Children Act 1989) referrals - 27.3 Safeguarding referrals should be made to local authority's Multi Agency Safeguarding Hub (Kelsi) via the referral form and copied to the local authority's Schools Safeguarding Coordinator.
+Prior to any referral form being sent to social care, it is good practice to have a verbal consultation with the Kelsi over the phone (see Appendix Three for local authority and other agency contacts), to ensure that making a referral is an appropriate action.